Santanu Sen

 Santanu Sen is an Indian doctor and politician.
 He was a councilor in the Kolkata Municipal Corporation.
 He was a former Rajya Sabha member from West Bengal.
 He was the President of the Indian Medical Association.

+On 28 May 2026, Sen resigned as spokesman of the TMC, citing the previous state government's handling of the 2024 Kolkata rape and murder as his reason for stepping down.

 Life

 Shantanu Sen was born into a Bengali family.

 Controversy

 On 22 July 2021, he snatched the papers on Pegasus scandal from the hands of the IT minister Ashwini Vaishnaw in the Rajya Sabha, tore it and threw it towards the Deputy Chairman.
 Due to his unparliamentary behavior, he was suspended from the Rajya Sabha for the remaining period of monsoon session.